 We repaired thousands of RAID 6 failed drives recovered over the past few years.
 Thus, our engineers are experienced enough to recover a device from any data loss scenario in the shortest timeframe possible.

-Benefits of Our Data Repair Services are:
+The benefits of Our Data Repair Services are:

 RAID 6 Disk Failure Compared